So you thought that you’re doing everything right to keep your pet turtle’s habitat clean.

 1. Block incoming light to the tank for a week.

-One thing you could do is completely blacking out your turtle tank.
+One thing you could do is to completely black out your turtle tank.

 This way you’re limiting the light that reaches the algae spores which could suppress the bloom.